paul-hammant/tbd/content/monorepos/index.md

 </modules>
 ```

-Presently though, these build technologies do not have the ability to follow
+Presently, though, these build technologies do not have the ability to follow
 a changeable checkout that the likes of gcheckout can control.

 Directories `moduleone` and `moduletwo` have to exist in order for the build to work.
 The idea of expandable/contractible